gsmayes/PUI2016_gsm317/HW8_gsm317/README.md

  - It might be helpful to represent the number of incidents as per capita against inmate population in thousands.
 This would make the scale of each axis more similar.
  - It's not clear to me why specifically stabbings/slashings were used rather than the overall violent incidents, which may be less random.

-Overall, the plot is very clear in conveying it's point, but a more interesting analysis might be using the New York State inmate population of 55,245 for the larger sample size and breaking the data down by prison facility or even better by block to increase data points.
+Overall, the plot is very clear in conveying it's point, but a more interesting analysis might be using the New York State inmate population of 55,245 for the larger sample size and breaking the data down by prison facility or even better by cell block to increase data points.
 Also, further specify the population by security level (maximum), gender (males are much more likely to commit violent crimes), age and/or sentence length.
+Also, this would allow the use of a single year of data, which would better represent the relationship between violence and inmate population by minimizing unknown variables through time (changing policies, etc.).